 The resources listed on our webpage for Caring at Home, including the assessments and checklists, may also be helpful.

 Despite all our best efforts to fall-proof our homes and ourselves - still, falls happen.
 Now what?
-(Hint: it might be wise to practice getting back up again, as in the video below).
+(Hint: it's a good idea to practice getting back up again, as in the video below).

 When balance gets shaky, muscles have weakened, or range of motion narrows, exercise can be the first line of improvement.
 There are literally thousands of sources for senior exercise and fitness advice; the following are good places to start.